“Selfish isn’t a bad thing. Remember: Secure your own mask before helping others.”

 That all changed very quickly and very drastically – and it was great.

-Upon signing on, I received an email letting me know all the spots were full for this race (bummer) but would I be willing to be a reserve pacer and jump in last-minute, if needed (yes!!)?
+Upon signing on, I found out all the spots were full for this race but I could be a reserve pacer and jump in, if needed.
 In reviewing the pacer slots, I noticed the fastest pacer was a 1:40 – perfect!
-I’d be a little nervous to pace that group if asked but I’d feel confident that I’d be able to do it.
-And, I’d be comfortable doing any other level, if needed, so I felt great that I could offer that versatility for the group.
-I didn’t hear any updates the days leading up to the event so I figured, oh well, I’ll just run for my PR in the half then run the 5k later that morning for extra fun.
+I’d be a little nervous to pace that group if asked but confident I’d be able to do it.
+And, I’d be comfortable doing any other finish time so I felt great that I could offer that versatility for the group.

 I had never run a race for anyone other than myself (other than the wheelchair race a few weeks back).
 If I had a bad race day and didn’t meet my goal, I’d be upset with myself but it would just be me.
 Now other people’s race and finish time, goal and accomplishment, it felt like it was all in my hands.
 I realize that’s a tad dramatic and this really wasn’t about me at all but it was just the combo of surprise and the unexpected.
 I’m not a “go-with-the-flow” kind of gal, I’m so planned, so scheduled, so anal that I don’t do well with plans changing at the last minute.